 I live in a small town called George along the Garden Route in South Africa.
 I started a small studio in the town centre about 20 years ago, purely to keep myself occupied while my children were at school.
 We lived on a farm at the time and had to travel into town everyday.
 I thought it would be good idea to work in my pottery studio in town in the morning, then collect my children and go back to the farm in the afternoon.
 I happily started working and slowly attracted the attention of the local community.

 Before long my little studio became a meeting place for other potters and people that enjoyed being creative.
-About the same time, a young Xhosa man named Artwell started arriving every morning looking for work.
-I did not have much money at that stage to pay him, but he was willing to do anything, so I started teaching him about clay.
-I devised a method of making pottery that Artwell could duplicate from the shapes that I had originally created.
-To our delight he started producing very sensitively worked platters and bowls.
-I began developing patterns that were relatively easy and simple to reproduce but at the same capturing a sensitivity in pattern and design.
+At around the same time, a young Xhosa man named Artwell started arriving every morning looking for work.
+I was not generating much income at that stage to be able to pay him, but he was willing to do anything.
+I started teaching him about clay.
+I devised a method of making pottery that Artwell could replicate from the shapes that I had originally created.
+To our delight, he started producing very sensitively worked platters and bowls.
+I began developing patterns that were relatively easy and simple to reproduce but at the same time capturing a sensitivity in pattern and design.